 Generally, French folks have a duvet that has a sheet cover on it that I find really annoying to change.
 I know how to do it but bed making is not my strong suit.
-Tom does that job.
-Also, while rectangular pillows do exist, square ones are probably more common.
-For awesome high-quality bedding, check out La Chambre Paris.
+Tom and I make the bed together more times than not.

 6. Pouch-style washcloth.
 I’m 100% on Team Gant de Toilette.
 Instead of a washcloth, the French use a “glove” to wash.
 It’s a washcloth that you put your hand into, like a little pouch and it’s pretty convenient and easy to use.

 7. A saucisson cutter.
 For all of your apéro needs, a saucisson cutter is soooo French and I love it.
 Thin slices are a must and a regular knife just doesn’t do the job as well.
 This is the one we have.

 I love peanut butter but am not a fan of peanuts for the record, but Curlys are something different.
 You can’t eat just one.
 They aren’t sweet and really do taste like light and airy peanuts — but better — with a bit of oil so they aren’t too dry.
 Very addictive.
 Very good.
 Consider yourself warned.

 9. Violet ice cream.
 Sticking with food for a sec, holy heck violet ice cream is so, so good.
 I first had it in St. Malo at Sanchez’s and this seasonal summer flavor is the best ice cream I’ve ever tasted.
-Or at least in my top 2.
+Or at least in my top two.
 Eataly gelato is also excellent.
 But stick with me.

 Violet ice cream is floral tasting but not in a weird way and is so refreshing on a hot summer day.
 Any of the floral flavors are actually really good, like rose and lavender too.

 10. Multiple cases of wine.
 Back in the U.S., I didn’t drink that much wine and rarely had the need to buy a case of it.
 In France, it’s a different story and I regularly buy wine by the case, either direct from the producer or from my local shop.

 11. Laundry tablets for hard water.
 My gosh is French water hard.
 I wrote all about that here.
 To protect our clothes, I use the anti-calcaire laundry tablets that counteract the minerals in the water.
 No clue if they actually do anything, but I make sure to add one to every load.

 12. A house.
 Before moving with France, I lived with family my whole life and then after college, I rented an apartment in NYC.
 My first and only home buying process took place in France and my gosh was there a learning curve.
 It all worked out in the end, though.